alexindigo/node-global-define/README.md

-# global-define
+# Global Define

-Creates global define function to mimic requirejs define in node.
+AMD loader for Node, it creates global define function to mimic requirejs define in node.
 Using [amdefine](http://npmjs.org/package/amdefine) under the hood.

 And allows to require modules relative to `basePath` (*escaping `../../../../..` mess*).